Buying Rural Land? 5 Reasons You Need a Buyer’s Agent

 Seems simple, right?
 We all like simplicity.
 When things seem simple, we think we understand them.
 Our brains often ignore essential details to maintain the illusion of simplicity and understanding.

-Successful Rural Land Purchases
+The Three Legs of Successful Rural Land Purchases

 Like a stool that needs three legs to stand, the essential “legs” of a successful land purchase are the criteria below.